 The Seafish Board, as the RFS Standard Holder, has confirmed its goal to make the RFS a globally recognised third party verification scheme with a focus on socially responsible fishing.

-The RFS is now being piloted around the world, and the procurement process to find a new entity to run the scheme will soon be underway.
+The RFS is being piloted around the world, and the procurement process to find a new entity to run the scheme is now underway.